LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 	IEnumerable<Vector3> Vertices            { get; }
 	IEnumerable<Vector2> VerticesScreenSpace { get; }
 ```
-Since most form of selection are done in screen space, we should cache the screen-space position of the vertices to avoid having to do the conversion everytime, as that would requires a relatively expensive matrix multiplication.
+Since most form of selection are done in screen space, we should cache the screen-space position of the vertices to avoid having to do the conversion every time, as that would requires a relatively expensive matrix multiplication.
 ``` csharp
 	int VerticesSelectedThreshold { get; }
 ```